DingoGoesBingo/Seed-Database-Manager/README.md

 There are a few things that are needed before you get started:
 - A GitHub account
 - An account on www.Railway.com, which can be simply done by logging onto the website using your GitHub account (Recommended!
 If your institution has alternate methods for delploying Shiny R applications and databases though, that would likely require extra work to get running)
-- RStudio desktop client is required to run set-up code!
+- RStudio desktop client, required to run set-up code.
-- I would also recommend GitHub desktop, so that it's easy to push changes when modifying some of the R scripts.
+- I would also recommend GitHub desktop, so that it's easy to push changes during the set-up.

 ### Step 2.
 Derive your own private copy of the tool